hoprnet/hoprnet/SETUP_LOCAL_CLUSTER.md

 # Introduction

-For both HOPR app and core protocol developers, being able to spin a fully interconnected HOPR network is critical.
+The best way to learn and develop the HOPR protocol is by interacting with a HOPR node connected inside the HOPR network.
+A series of HOPR nodes interconnected (i.e. reachable and with channels opened against each other) is called a HOPR cluster.
-Without doing so, app developers will only be able to fake interactions with a HOPR node by mocking their API[^1], and core protocol developers will not be able to replicate critical functionality over messaging such as ticket redemption and packet relaying.
+Without a HOPR cluster, app developers can only fake interactions with a HOPR node by mocking their API[^1], and core protocol developers can't replicate critical functionality over messaging such as ticket redemption and packet relaying.

-Although the HOPR Association provides a series of [nodes](https://status.hoprnet.org/) anyone could talk in production[^2], this setup is not ideal for development as doing so would incur on costs for executing basic operations.
-Staging networks such as görli are too slow to provide meaningful feedback, so the ideal setup for properly interacting with the HOPR ecosystem toolset is running a local HOPR network, either in your workstation or via a local environment like [Gitpod](https://gitpod.io).
+Although the HOPR Association provides a [production HOPR cluster](https://status.hoprnet.org/) anyone could talk to in production[^2], this setup is not ideal for development as doing so would incur on costs for executing basic operations.
+Staging networks such as görli are too slow to provide meaningful feedback, so the ideal setup for properly interacting with the HOPR ecosystem toolset is running a local HOPR cluster, either in your workstation or via a cloud environment like [Gitpod](https://gitpod.io).
 This way contributors are not constrained by internet connection or blockchain RPC providers.

 # Tooling

-As of time of writing, the best way to setup a local HOPR network is by following these steps[^3].
+As of the time of writing, the best way to set up a local HOPR cluster is by following these steps[^3].
 Please bear in mind that these steps had been tested only on `macOS` and `Linux` devices, for Windows please use our cloud setup instead.

 1. **Download the latest version of the repository**: Download a local version of our [GitHub repository monorepo](https://github.com/hoprnet/hoprnet)[^4]